CaronLab/MhcVizPipe/README.md

 all peptides ("Unsupervised GibbsCluster") and motifs generated for each allele-specific peptide list as identified by NetMHCpan or NetMHCIIpan ("Allele-specific GibbsCluster").

+## System requirements

+#### Operating system
+MhcVizPipe will run natively on Linux (e.g. Ubuntu) or MacOS systems.
+It can also be installed on Windows 10 systems using the Windows Subsystem.

+#### Memory and processors
+There are no hard memory or CPU requirements for MhcVizPipe.
+However, because MhcVizPipe utilizes multi-threading you will see performance increases on systems with higher numbers of CPUs.

 ## Installation and usage

 Below you will find a brief overview of the installation steps and usage of the tool.
 For